pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 ```
 Metastatic  adenocarcinoma in eleven of sixteen lymph nodes (11/16).
 ```
 4. **Molecular markers.** [Link](https://github.com/pauliwog/philter-ucsf/blob/master/filters/regex/pathology/molecular_markers_safe_transformed.txt) to safe regex.
 These were rather confusing.
 I was provided with two examples, one containing the protein "Ki-67", and the other "MLH1, MSH2, MSH6, and PMS2".
 Funnily enough, those four terms in the second note are all gene symbols.
 When I did some research to try to find a list or even more examples of molecular markers, I got a bunch of funny lists of proteins or polypeptides (whatever you want to call them).
 These lists often included gene symbols or molecular markers in the descriptions for the main term.
 The whole thing was rather confusing—there wasn't really a good definition of what a "molecular marker" was, and no definite lists of them (without more examples, we couldn't create a regex based on the surrounding context).
 So, in consultation with Lakshmi, I decided to reuse the gene symbols safe regex, although checking for different words surrounding the match—based on the two examples I had.
+I used the same replacing a variable with a list technique as well ([transform_pathology_terms.py](https://github.com/pauliwog/philter-ucsf/blob/master/filters/regex/transform_pathology_terms.py)).
 A next step for molecular markers would be to try to flesh out the list of terms more, perhaps using some of the lists provided below and adding some of the values found in the "name" column and the "description" column.
     - [Human Protein Reference Database](http://www.hprd.org/).
     - [Protein Atlas](https://www.proteinatlas.org/search).
     - [Peptide Atlas](http://www.peptideatlas.org/#).